The React framework is generally considered very highly resistant to

 }

-will give us
+}will give us

-Let’s walk through what happens.
-First, we attempt to set alt="href"
+<p href="polluted">content!</p>Let’s walk through what happens.
+First, we attempt to set alt="href", which

-.
-The lookup on hastToReact['alt']
+info.property is 'alt'.
+The lookup on hastToReact['alt'] falls through to

-props['href'] = 'polluted'
+props['href'] = 'polluted'.

 You might already see where I’m going with this; Markdown lets us create images,

-and if we can set the onerror
+and if we can set the onerror DOM property, then we can execute arbitrary

 JavaScript.
 Let’s give that a try: